Jukati18/Socket-Project/README.md

 1.Custom FTP Client: A C++ application that provides FTP-like commands with additional security features 2.ClamAVAgent: A scanning service that checks files for viruses before they're uploaded to the FTP server 3.FileZilla Server: The standard FTP server that stores files after they've been cleared by the virus scanner

+Prerequisites
+Hardware Requirements
+Three machines (or three terminal windows on one machine) Software Requirements
+C++17 compatible compiler (g++ 9.0 or higher)
+ClamAV antivirus (version 0.103 or higher)
+FileZilla Server (version 0.9.60 or higher)